NukhuGama/School_System_Dashboard/README.md

-## A school System Dashboard was dveloped using Gurrido Jqgrid Js
+## A school System Dashboard was developed using Gurrido Jqgrid Js